 Introduction

-The District Management Association requires its directors, officers and employees (each, a “Protected Person”), to observe high standards of business and personal ethics in the performance of their duties on the District Management Association’s behalf.
+The District Management Association requires its directors, officers, employees, volunteers, and key persons [as well as all persons who provide the District Management Association with contracted services] (each, a “Protected Person”), to observe high standards of business and personal ethics in the performance of their duties on the District Management Association’s behalf.
 As employees and representatives of the District Management Association, Protected Persons are expected to practice honesty and integrity in fulfilling their responsibilities and are required to comply with all applicable laws and regulations.

 The objectives of this policy are to encourage and enable Protected Persons, without fear of retaliation, to raise concerns regarding suspected unethical and/or illegal conduct or practices on a confidential and, if desired, anonymous basis so that the District Management Association can address and correct inappropriate conduct and actions